sayarkarmakar/sayarkarmakar.github.io/index.md

 July 2024: We submitted a [Paper](https://www.up.ac.za/media/shared/61/WP/wp_2024_32.zp253760.pdf) on analyzing connectedness of digital asset class.
 We have a few other applied works on this area going on.

-June 2024: We submitted a [Paper](https://sayarkarmakar.github.io/publications/cpsync.pdf) on synchronization of changepoints.

 June 2024: Our Paper on Two-sample tests for high-dimensional covariance matrices received a Major revision from Journal of Multivariate Analysis.